 Controlling the DotStar

-The DotStar is programmed using a two-wire SPI signal (ignoring the enable signal).
+The DotStar is programmed using a two-wire SPI signal (ignoring the enable and MISO signals).
 The data consists of:

 - A start frame of 32 '0' bits.